PriorityDesigns/node-with-chai/README.md

   - docker-compose

 ## Instructions
-- Ensure Docker is installed
+- Ensure Docker is installed and running
-- Run ./build-dev.sh
+- Run `./build-dev.sh`
 - Output is in test > `test_results.md`
   - saving changes should trigger a rerun of tests